While there are usually no complications, providing Xanax to a pet dog is a bit risky. We cannot recommend Alprazolam for canine anxiety or insomnia.

 Conclusion on Xanax

-Do not to give prescription Xanax to your dog.
-This drug carries unnecessary risks and isn’t a real solution.
+It’s best not to give prescription Xanax to your dog.
+This drug has unnecessary risks and isn’t a real solution.
 It’s too strong and possibly unpredictable for pets.
 Forget about Xanax.
 Look into more appropriate treatment options for a beloved pet dog.